 This is where I give my dogs a bath so their shampoos and brushes are in the fabric bin located beside the sink.
 A glass canister tucked into the bin keeps all of their squeaky toys within easy reach for me.
 My dogs are kind of like kids in that they get tired of playing with the same toys all of the time, so I frequently switch them out.

 You might be wondering what that thing is hanging on the wall to the right of the sink.
 It’s the oversize bulletin board that I originally made for my old kitchen to hide the ugly exposed side of my refrigerator.
-Click HERE to see how I made it.
-It served me well in our former home, but I spiffed it up a little and really love it in my laundry room.
+Click HERE to see what it looked like and how I made it.
+It served me well in our former home, but I spiffed it up a little by adding some twine and tiny clothespins and really love it in my laundry new room.

 All I did was to remove the bulletin board from the frame and staple twine, running from side to side, on the back and then reinsert the bulletin board back into the frame.
 Cute clothespins were added to hold special cards and cute pictures.